qiime2/docs/source/tutorials/overview.rst

 .. image:: images/key.png

 Each type of data (i.e., Artifacts and Visualizations) and action (i.e., methods, visualizers, and pipelines) is represented by a different color-coded node.
-The edges connecting each node is either solid (representing either required input or output) or dashed (representing optional input).
+The edges connecting each node are either solid (representing either required input or output) or dashed (representing optional input).
 Don't know what these terms mean?
 Arrgh!
 Read the note at the top of this page.

 In the flowcharts below:

 * Actions are labeled with the name of the plugin and the name of the action.
 To use that action, type "qiime" and then the text contained in that node.
 E.g., ``qiime demux emp-single``.
-* Note that pipelines are a special type of action, that actually runs multiple actions in a single command.
+* Note that pipelines are a special type of action that run multiple actions in a single command.
 Neat!
 In (some of) the flowcharts, the pipelines are displayed as boxes encompassing the actions that are run inside. 🌯
 * Artifacts are labeled with the :doc:`semantic type <../semantic-types>` of that file.
-Don't worry — you will not need to type out those long names unless if you need to :doc:`import <importing>` a file into that format.
+Don't worry - you will not need to type out those long names unless you need to :doc:`import <importing>` a file into that format.
-* Visualizations are variously labeled as "visualization", some name that represents the information shown in that visualization, or replaced with an image representing some of the tasty information you might find inside that visualization... 🍙
+* Visualizations are variously labeled as "visualization," some name that represents the information shown in that visualization, or replaced with an image representing some of the tasty information you might find inside that visualization... 🍙

 Useful points for beginners
 ---------------------------